 Who are these voters, anyway?
 There are innumerable ways to classify the American voter, at least half of which UR has already indulged in.
 But I hate to repeat myself, so let’s try to come up with something new.

 One way to ask how American voters will vote is to consider what they are trying to accomplish when they go to the ballot box.
 Obviously, they are making an altruistic attempt to affect the direction of government policy.
 (The attempt is altruistic because no voter seriously expects his or her vote to affect his or her life.)
-Obviously, few of them has anything near an understanding of what Washington actually is—most have only a dim grasp of even the official story.
+Obviously, few of them have anything near an understanding of what Washington actually is—most have only a dim grasp of even the official story.
 But still, they are thinking something when they fill in the box for the R or the D. What is it?

 There are basically three ways in which American voters—or voters anywhere in the world, for that matter—conceptualize their participation in democracy.
 From the bottom up, we can label these modes tribal, populist, and institutionalist.